davidchen/project-breach/readme.md

 * Timer only begins upon selecting first element to add to buffer.

 # How to Read Test Case File
-The test case file is in _tests.txt_.
+Each test case file is named _test_x.txt_.
 Instructions are next to each line:

 ```text
 6  # this denotes the size of the board, n; in this case a 6x6 board